Kipouralkis/Taxfiler_AssessmentProject/README.md

 ## OpenAI Model Integration

 This application integrates an OpenAI model to provide tax adviced based on user provided data.

-## To use the AI feature:

-1. Obtain an API key from OpenAI

-2. Create a `.env` file in the root directory of your project and add your OpenAI API key:

-    ```shell
-    OPENAI_API_KEY = your-api-key
-    ```
-3. Run the application as before

 ### Integration Explanation